Brazilian Navy Nuclear Program: Fuel cycle

 Nuclear propulsion requires fissionable materials as fuel for a nuclear reactor—in the case of the PNM, uranium-235 (U-235), which is present at a proportion of 0.7% in natural uranium.
 The remainder is another isotope, uranium-238 (U-238), an inert material in the fission reactions that will release the desired energy.
 For use in reactors, the proportion of U-235 must be increased—that is, the uranium must be enriched—to at least 3%.
 In the ultracentrifugation process, which was the method chosen in Brazil, the centrifugal force of a cylinder spinning at high speed pushes the molecules containing the heavier U-238 to the periphery, enriching the sample at the center.
 The ultracentrifuges are arranged in series and in parallel (the cascade) to repeat the process until the desired enrichment level is reached.

-The raw material for the process is uranium hexafluoride (auto=1|UF6) gas, obtained through uranium mining, processing into yellowcake (auto=1|U3O8), dissolution, purification, and conversion.
+The raw material for the process is uranium hexafluoride (UF6) gas, obtained through uranium mining, processing into yellowcake (auto=1|U3O8), dissolution, purification, and conversion.
 After enrichment, UF6 is reconverted into uranium dioxide (UO2) powder, which is processed into small pellets, and these are formed into rods made of a metallic alloy.
 The set of rods, the fuel element, can then be inserted into the nuclear reactor.

 In the 1970s, Brazil had already mastered uranium mining and yellowcake production.
 IPEN was already producing UF6 on a laboratory scale and experimenting with the stages of reconversion and pellet production.
 In addition to mastering uranium enrichment, the PNM gained access, through IPEN, to UF6 gas and UO2 pellets.
 In this partnership, until 1988, about four tons of pellets enriched to 3.8% were produced, and the entire stock of gas was transferred to the Navy in 1990.
 The PNM began testing its own UF6 conversion plant in March 2010 and in 2021 signed a contract with Indústrias Nucleares do Brasil (INB) for the supply of UO2 pellets to be used in the reactor prototype.